sphinx-gallery/sphinx-gallery/doc/advanced.rst

 templates, e.g., `html_sidebars
 <https://www.sphinx-doc.org/en/master/usage/configuration.html#confval-html_sidebars>`__.

-- ``sg_download_links``: The download links of source code, Jupyter notebook, and the zip of them for an example.
+- ``sg_download_links``: Displays the download links of source code, Jupyter notebook, and the zip of them for an example.
-- ``sg_launcher_links``: The launcher links for JupyterLite and Binder for an example.
+- ``sg_launcher_links``: Displays the launcher links for JupyterLite and Binder for an example.

-Note that it is safe to use these components on any page, even if the page is not a sphinx-gallery example page.
-The components work by grabbing specific sphinx-gallery classes from the page, hence for non-sphinx-gallery pages, the components will simply not render anything.
+Note that it is safe to use these components on any page, even if the page is not a Sphinx-Gallery example page.
+The components work by grabbing specific Sphinx-Gallery classes from the page, hence for non-Sphinx-Gallery pages, the components will simply not render anything.

-Using these components do not mean that the original download and launcher links will be removed from the page.
+Using these components does not mean that the original download and launcher links will be removed from the page.
 In fact, they cannot be removed as otherwise the components cannot grab the necessary information.
 To visually remove the original links in favor of the components, one can use ``display: none`` in CSS to hide them.
 The relevant